koaaN/Universal_Flasher/README.txt

 Follow these steps to download, extract, and flash your OnePlus firmware using OTA files.

 Step 1: Download the Full OTA ZIP
-  1. Download the full OTA `.zip` file from our repository: https://roms.danielspringer.at/index.php?view=ota
+  1. Download the full OTA `.zip` file from our OTA Downloader: https://roms.danielspringer.at/index.php?view=ota

 Step 2: Extract the OTA ZIP
   1. Download otaripper: https://github.com/syedinsaf/otaripper